maida-ai/Research/docs/chat-2.md

   * Keep a few **global tokens** (as in **BigBird/Longformer** families) or add a small **latent bottleneck** (Perceiver-style) to support verbatim recall when needed—important for code/math. ([arXiv][4])

 **Why not “SSM only”?**
-Even strong SSMs like **Mamba** still trail attention for discrete, content-addressed reasoning without selectivity tricks; your split lets each mechanism do what it’s best at. ([arXiv][5])
+Even strong SSMs like **Mamba** still trail attention for discrete, content-addressed reasoning without selectivity tricks; your split lets each mechanism do what it's best at. ([arXiv][5])

 **Engineering notes:**